nemo369/covid-dashboard/README.md

 ## Guidelines:

-- ● Use React.js framework
+- Use React.js framework
-- ● Your dataset will be [https://static-cdn.workiz.com/various/covid-may-jul.json](https://static-cdn.workiz.com/various/covid-may-jul.json)
-- ● You can use any plugin
+- You can use any plugin
-- ● Style must be elegant and beautiful.
+- Style must be elegant and beautiful.
-- ● Frontend only - no backend, no database.
+- Frontend only - no backend, no database.

  ## Functionality:
 - ● You must implement 3 main data components: